cyntsc/cyntsc.github.io/scRNAseq_cellRanger_resources.md

 ---

-## <span class="gradient-heading">But wait, What is single cell?</span>
+## <span class="gradient-heading">But wait, What is indeed single cell analysis?</span>

-When we think about biology, it’s easy to picture tissues, organs, or even whole organisms, but the real action happens at the level of individual cells.
-Each cell carries its own blueprint, reads out specific sets of instructions, and plays a unique role in the bigger picture.
+When we think about biology, it’s easy to picture tissues, organs, or even whole organisms, but human-invisible action happens at the level of individual cells, where each cell carries its own blueprint, reads out specific sets of instructions, and plays a unique role in the bigger picture.

 This is where single-cell analysis comes in.
-Instead of blending signals across millions of cells, this field lets us zoom in and explore each one on its own terms -- *genomics, transcriptomics, epigenomics, proteomics, metabolomics*.
-By teasing apart this cellular diversity, researchers can uncover hidden subpopulations, map cell states, and better understand how complex tissues function in health and disease.
+Instead of averaging signals across thousands or millions of cells, this field allows us to zoom in and study each cell on its own terms, whether that’s through genomics, transcriptomics, epigenomics, proteomics, or metabolomics.
+By teasing apart cellular diversity, researchers can uncover hidden subpopulations, map cell states, and gain a deeper understanding of how complex tissues function in both health and disease.

-And this is exactly why platforms like **10x Genomics Chromium** and its companion software, **Cell Ranger**, were created.
-They bridge the gap between raw sequencing data and meaningful biological insights.
+That’s exactly why platforms like 10x Genomics Chromium and its companion software, Cell Ranger, were developed: to bridge the gap between raw sequencing data and meaningful biological insights.

-In the following video (the first of nine-part mini learning series) you can explore more about single cell techniques versus traditional bulk technologies, such as PCR, microarray, and bulk RNA-seq.
+📺 In the video below (the first in a nine-part mini learning series), you’ll find a great introduction to single-cell techniques and how they compare with traditional bulk approaches such as PCR, microarrays, and bulk RNA-seq.
+The 10x Genomics website is also well-documented and packed with beginner-friendly resources if you’d like to explore further.

 <br>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/pKngHhBCnHU?si=hGZhGpafV0DWzInK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-The video is part of the official collection released by **10x Genomics**.

 ---

 ## <span class="gradient-heading">Starting with Cell Ranger</span>

 If you’ve just generated your first single-cell dataset with the <strong style="color:#2563eb;">10x Genomics Chromium</strong> platform, chances are you’ll meet <strong style="color:#dc2626;">Cell Ranger</strong>.
-The software suite that transforms raw sequencing output into clean, interpretable data.
+This is a suite of software that transforms raw sequencing output into clean, interpretable data.

-Think of Cell Ranger as your pipeline companion: it takes messy raw files and make the count matrices, quality metrics, and interactive reports.
+Think of it as a way to take messy raw files and make the count matrices, quality metrics, and interactive reports, with relative few steps.
 From there, you can dive into <span style="color:#16a34a; font-weight:700;">clustering</span>, <span style="color:#9333ea; font-weight:700;">dimensionality reduction</span>, and <span style="color:#e11d48; font-weight:700;">downstream biological insights</span>.

 ---